-If your door is above ground level with stairs leading up to it, this can cause your Ring doorbell to miss visitors walking up your stairs and cause you to get motion alerts from passing traffic.
+If your door is above ground level with stairs leading up to it, this can cause your Ring Video Doorbell to miss visitors walking up your stairs.
+It can also cause you to get motion alerts from passing traffic.

-The solution in this case is to once again use a Wedge Kit to lower the angle of your Ring doorbell.
+The solution in this case is to use a Wedge Kit to lower the angle of your Ring Video Doorbell.